 Conclusions & Final Thoughts:

 Flaws and all, The Mad Room is sort of campy fun.
-It’s a bit erratic, but it made me giggle on so many occasions.
+It’s a bit erratic, but it made me giggle on a few occasions.
 The ending is pretty cool too.
+Lower your expectations so you can better enjoy the film.
 With Lloyd Haynes (Good Guys Wear Black), Beverly Garland (The Alligator People), and Severn Darden (They Shoot Horses, Don’t They?).
 Color, 93 minutes, Rated R.